ariannalandini/prj_008_multi_coloc_dev/README.md

 ```
 sbatch ./prj_008_multi_coloc_dev/cntl/p09_locus_breaker.sbatch --array=1-29
 ```
-To obtain pan loci, aggregating multiple traits overlapping loci in a single locus, provide the path where your trait-specific loci are located as argument to the `--loci_path` option in the `p10_locus_lister.sbatch`
+To define the boundaries of genomic regions aggregating multiple traits overlapping loci, provide the path where your trait-specific loci are located as argument to the `--loci_path` option in the `p10_locus_lister.sbatch`

 ```
 Rscript prj_008_multi_coloc_dev/scripts/locus_lister_wrap.R \